seek the joy

 Through contact, I try to convey to the people who trust in my hands the possibility of listening to each other with love and kindness to support that part that needs to be seen and recognized in order to express itself.
 I believe in the infinite possibilities and in the essence of things as a return to ourselves, to our profound nature that guides us on the path of life.

-Katharine Chezum, Tuscany Coordinator
+Katharine Chezum, Co-Tuscany Coordinator

 I’ll be your stateside contact to help get things organized and answer any questions you may have.